tagnev/spotfirepill/spotfirepill/README.md

-This is a simple example package.
-You can use

 Using Spotfire class.
 Create the object to instantiate the spotfire class.
 And then login using "Client Id" & "Client Secret" to execute the jobs & check the status.